johnrudolph/dig-dig-dig/rules.md

 ### Pass the Shovel

 Once all players have revealed their prepared cards, pass the Gold Shovel to the left, and return to the Preparation phase.

+Move the 3 face-up bonus cards to the bottom of the bonus card deck, and replace them with 3 cards from the top of the deck.

 ## Game End